 Rich enrolled in law school because he wanted to solve problems for the greater good.
 He believes that the most important aspect of practicing law is the effort to conduct litigation in an expeditious manner that fulfills both the goals and needs of the client without needless delay.
-His experience has taught him to determine the client’s goals and needs after a full and forthright discussion, and develop a legal plan and timeline to attain those goals and needs.
+His experience has taught him to determine the client’s goals and needs after a full and forthright discussion, and to develop a legal plan and timeline to attain those goals and needs.
 As he is fond of saying, “Justice delayed is justice denied!”
 His journey through law school and beyond has only refined and deepened this basic conviction, and he seeks daily to realize it for his clients.

-During law school, he was an intern for Pennsylvania’s State Attorney General in the Criminal Division and participated in Appellate Moot Court competition.
-Upon graduating from law school, Rich worked for the Law Firm of Weis & Weis in Insurance Defense, where he specialized in auto and medical malpractice cases and accrued practical experience with jury and non-jury trials, arbitrations, Magisterial District Justice hearings, pre-trial motions, depositions and discovery.
+During law school, Rich was an intern for Pennsylvania’s State Attorney General in the Criminal Division and participated in Appellate Moot Court competition.
+Upon graduating from law school, Rich worked for the Law Firm of Weis & Weis in Insurance Defense, where he specialized in auto and medical malpractice cases and accrued practical experience with jury and non-jury trials, arbitrations, Magisterial District Justice hearings, pre-trial motions, depositions, and discovery.

-Since 1994, Rich has independently practiced law across western Pennsylvania.
-He has advocated for clients in cases ranging from personal injury, disability, family, immigration, small business, real estate, to wills and estate matters.
-He has argued before appellate judges and conducted numerous interviews with clients at the county, state, and federal penitentiaries in the Western Pennsylvania region.
+From 2002 through 2005, Rich volunteered for the Los Angeles County Bar Association Immigration Project.
 He has represented individuals in immigration matters ranging from Adjustment of Status cases to petitions for an O visa.
-He has represented defendants in matters ranging from drug possession and Driving Under the Influence (DUIs) to aggravated assault and firearms violations.
+He has represented defendants in matters ranging from drug possession and Driving Under the Influence of drugs and alcohol (DUIs) to aggravated assault and firearms violations.
 He has conducted business litigation ranging from debt and creditor matters to construction contracts and mechanic’s liens.
 He has advocated for his clients at countless preliminary hearings, probation violation hearings, bond reduction hearings, guilty pleas, and formal arraignments.

 J.D., Duquesne University School of Law, 1990